VowpalWabbit/vowpalwabbit.github.io/_tutorials/getting_started.md

  - The `1` is the label indicating that a roof-replacement is required.
  - The `2` is an optional importance weight which implies that this example counts twice.
 Importance weights come up in many settings.
- - A missing importance weight defaults to 1. `'second_house` is the tag, it is used elsewhere to identify the example.
+ - A missing importance weight defaults to 1. `'second_house` is the tag.
+See Vowpal Wabbit live diagnostics section for more on importance weight.

 The third line is more straightforward, except for an additional number.
 In the label information following the importance weight, the `0.5` is an initial prediction.: